jonas-schievink/termclock/README.md

 ## Install

-Termclock isn't yet published on [crates.io](https://crates.io), nor is it available in any distributions.
+Termclock isn't yet available in any distribution, but it *is* published on [crates.io](https://crates.io/).

-This is the recommended installation method:

-* Clone this repository
-* Make sure you have [Rust](http://rust-lang.org) installed
-* Inside the repository root directory, run `cargo install`

-If you just want to try it out without installing, you can instead run `cargo run` to see Termclock in action (or `cargo run -- --help` to see the available command line arguments).
+You need to have [Rust](http://rust-lang.org) installed.
+Install Termclock by running:

+    cargo install termclock

 Happy ricing!